Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Preliminaries

 We need to consider one more space, the unmeasured lamination space.
 This space, denoted by $\mathcal{UML}(S)$, is defined to be the quotient space of $\ML(S)$, where two laminations with the same support are identified.
 An element in $\mathcal{UML}(S)$ is called an unmeasured lamination.

-For a minimal geodesic lamination $\lambda$ on $S$, its {\sl minimal supporting surface} is defined to be a subsurface of $S$ with geodesic boundary containing $\lambda$ which is minimal among all such surfaces.
-When $\lambda$ is a closed geodesic, we define its minimal supporting surface to be $\lambda$ itself.
-It is obvious the minimal supporting surface of $\lambda$ is uniquely determined.
+For a minimal geodesic lamination $\lambda$ on $S$, its {\em minimal supporting surface} is defined to be an incompressible subsurface of $S$ containing $\lambda$ which is minimal up to isotopes among all such surfaces.
+When $\lambda$ is a closed geodesic, we define its minimal supporting surface to be an annulus whose core curve is $\lambda$.
+It is obvious the minimal supporting surface of $\lambda$ is uniquely determined up to isotopy.